This is the authoritative reference for client-side error handling on

 Cause.
 NoAuthorization: Bearer <key> header, malformed header, or

 the key value is unknown to the gateway.
-Also returned when an admin key

 Authentication for the key